How To Write An Email Marketing Sequence

 4. The email with a product demo

-In this email you will present your product.
-Remember that the key is to explain, as simply as possible, what benefits the person reading can derive from this product and how exactly it can help them with their problem.
+Here the key is to explain, as simply as possible, what benefits the reader can obtain from this product and how exactly it can help them with their problem.

-If you have the right resources and you dare to, you can even include a demo video, but if you don’t have them, don’t worry, you can also include some photos and, above all, a compelling text.
+If you have the right resources and feel confident, you can even include a demo video, but if you don’t, don’t worry, you can also include some images and compelling copy.

-If what you sell is an online course, a video can help the customer to get an idea of what he is going to buy.
+If you are selling an online course, a video can help the customer get an idea of what they are buying.

-You can record a session in which you show how to use the course tool and display some of its features.
-You can record these sessions with Zoom or Loom.
-Both are very easy to use and free tools to record sessions on the computer.
+You can record a session showing how to use the course tool and demonstrating some of its features.

 Example: